rlorigro/GFAse/README.md

   - PoreC tested and working
   - WDL is online and can be used to automate the alignment + phasing steps!
 See below
   - Custom contact maps (as a CSV) are now accepted as input as an optional alternative to BAM
+  - The hamiltonian chainer is now the default chainer and the behavior used in our publication may be reproduced with `--use_simple_chainer`

 ## Automated workflow